 These stories intrigued me and led me to publish a study on the effects of hot tubs and baths on male fertility.
 Specifically, we asked whether the withdrawal of such exposures in men with poor semen quality could lead to improvements in semen quality.
 We also looked for factors that might influence the response to stopping the exposure to heat.

 In our study, a series of men were evaluated before and after exposure to wet heat in the form of baths and tubs.
 Among them, 45% responded favorably to withdrawal to heat exposure with a mean increase in moving sperm counts of almost 500%.
 If sperm were money, they would be rich!
 Some men started out with no sperm (azoospermia) and had return of sperm to the ejaculate.
 The problem is that it took 3 to 6 months to see the change, reflecting the time it takes to make and ejaculate sperm.
 Among those who didn’t respond, many were tobacco users (makes sense: take a tub, drink wine and light one up).

-Although a hot tub or bath may be the last thing on your dehydrated mind as you swelter in the summer heat wave, keep this advice in mind this autumn as you consider romantic ways to make hay.
+So, if you’re a man that cares about his fertility, avoid hot tubs and baths.
+While these may be the last things on your dehydrated mind as you swelter in the summer heat wave, keep this advice in mind this autumn as you consider romantic ways to make hay.